idibidiart/react-native-responsive-grid/README.md

 ### Example 4

 FlatList is a virtualized replacement for React Native's old ListView component.
 Using FlatList as a container is supported by this grid.
+This example also demonstrate wrapping Column content based on screen size.
+See ('size' prop under the [Props](https://github.com/idibidiart/react-native-responsive-grid#props) section)

 ```jsx
 import React, { Component } from 'react';